Our Instructors

 ABBY GOODMAN

-ABBY GOODMAN is a graduate of the CCST Teacher Academy program where she received specialized curriculum for teaching as a career.
-She has 16 years of dance training and was a member of both of the performing companies at Cecil Dancenter as well as a student in their musical theater program.
-She has performed in numerous productions at a variety of venues including Milburn Stone Theatre’s production of Frozen, Jr in 2019.
-Miss Abby is currently attending Cecil College and enrolled in their elementary education program and has previously worked at Tendercare Learning Center where she enjoyed caring for and teaching children of all ages.
-This is her second year on staff with Cecil Dancenter and she is excited to share her love of dance!
+ABBY GOODMAN has been dancing since 2006 with Cecil Dancenter taking all styles of dance.
+During her many years of dance training, she was a member of both performing companies at Cecil Dancenter as well as a student in their musical theater program.
+She has performed in numerous productions at a variety of venues including Milburn Stone Theatre’s production of Frozen, Jr in 2019 and High School Musical in 2023.
+Miss Abby has always enjoyed working with children and is a graduate of the CCST Teacher Academy program where she received specialized curriculum for teaching as a career.
+She previously worked at Tendercare Learning Center where she enjoyed caring for and teaching children of all ages.
+This is her third year on staff with Cecil Dancenter and she is excited to share her love of dance!

 Junior Company Choreographer/All Styles